Skip to main content

 Research + Creative Experience Expo

 You don’t have to wait to graduate to make an impact.
-Discover what's wildly possible with undergraduate research!
+Discover what's wildly possible with undergraduate research.

 As UK is a Research I institution, UK undergraduates have access to outstanding research and creative scholarship activities led by world-class faculty and staff.
 By pursuing mentored research and creative scholarship, UK undergraduates can immerse themselves in projects to gain experiential “hands-on” learning that is translatable to real-world skills.

-It's like a Career Fair for Research Opportunities!
+It's like a career fair for research opportunities.

-The Undergraduate Research + Creative Experience Expo will introduce undergraduate scholars to the diversity of research conducted at UK, allow students to network with research faculty and staff, and learn about mentored research opportunities.
+The Undergraduate Research + Creative Experience Expo will introduce undergraduate scholars to the diversity of research conducted at UK, allow students to network with research faculty and staff and learn about mentored research opportunities.

 Click here for link to event page.